stoutlabs/stoutlabs-gatsbysite/src/pages/blog/2018-07-28-new-website-launch/index.md

 # path: "/blog/2018-07-26/first-post"
 title: New Website Launch!
 date: '2018-07-26'
+description:
-description: Just a short post to announce the re-launch of my website.
+  Just a short post to announce the re-launch of my website.
 Now built with a tasty GatsbyJS and Prismic flavored JAMstack!
-featureimg: "./thomas-charters-319031-unsplash.jpg"
+featureimg: './thomas-charters-319031-unsplash.jpg'
 tags:
   - news
+  - gatsbyjs
   - jamstack
 ---